Mike Wallace had only one catch for 15 yards in his Miami Dolphins debut. After the game, the receiver didn't seem happy about it.

 A Football Life

-The career of Marty Schottenheimer -- who has the sixth-most wins as a coach in NFL history -- is chronicled on NFL Network on Tuesday, Dec.
-17 at 9 p.m.
+The career of legendary coach Vince Lombardi -- who directed the Green Bay Packers to five NFL championships in the 1960s -- will be chronicled on NFL Network on Tuesday, Dec.
+24 at 9 p.m.
 ET.

 » Video: 'A Football Life'